chocolaid/ICARE---AI/README.md

 **Emergency Alarm**:<br/>
 An in-built feature that can be customized by users to perform certain tasks when emergency mode is triggered. <br/>

-**Live Voice Chat**:<br/>
+**Live Voice Chat**: <br/>
-A live assistant voice chat that responds to medical related question with an In-built feature to trigger an emergency alarm when Emergency service is needed <br/>
+Introducing Jarvis, a live voice assistant that responds to medical-related questions.
+Jarvis includes an in-built feature to trigger an emergency alarm when emergency services are needed. <br/>

+**Cancer Detection from Shared Images**: <br/>
+*CanceRx* is an AI-powered image chat scanner designed to detect six distinct types of cancer from shared images.
+Its goal is to assist users in early cancer detection, potentially improving treatment outcomes and saving lives. <br/>

+**Live Chat**: <br/>
+Powered by Jarvis, a live chat assistant that supports both images and text responses for medical queries.
+It includes an in-built feature to trigger an emergency alarm when emergency services are needed. <br/>

 *High Accuracy:* Utilizes state-of-the-art deep learning algorithms.<br/>
 *Scalable:* Can handle large datasets.